lucavallin/barco/README.md

 ## Todo

-- Improve logging location and verbosity to make sure they are correct, explanatory, useful and consistent
+- Review logging location and verbosity to make sure they are correct, explanatory, useful and consistent
-- Improve comments to make sure they are correct, explanatory, useful and consistent
+- Review comments to make sure they are correct, explanatory, useful and consistent
 - Add support for cgroupsv2

 - Why execve fails? (check config struct, how fields are passed, what is passed, etc.)